urgdog/urg.systems/thonks/homelab.md

 ---
-title: Self-inflicted Resilience Training
+title: Recursive competence
 date: 2025-05-11
 layout: default
 ---

-# Homelabbing - Self-inflicted Resilience Training
+# Recursive competence: how to learn that you can learn

 Breaking things is a great way to learn.

 Actually, fixing them is the part where you learn.
 Breaking them is easy.

-Critical point: ensure fix/break ratio is greater than 1.
+You can ensure you are learning by using this formula that is absolutely real and not made up and useless.

-**More formally, the F/B ratio:**
+**Formally, the F/B ratio:**

 ```
 F = quantity of fixed things
 B = quantity of things you've touched
 ```

+Ensure fix/break ratio is as high as possible.

-This is critical math, you must understand it. the best way to keep this ratio high is to keep "B" as low as possible.
+The best way to keep this ratio high is to keep "B" as low as possible.

 New problem: How can you un-touch things?

-Urg doesn't know this yet, so we must increase "Fixed" things.
+I don't think this is possible.
+So, we must increase "Fixed" things.
 Which means increasing "Broken" things (also known as "Touched" things.)
-This math is hard, but important.

-Warning for young internet shamans:
+A complete solution has never been devised, and that's how the internet was born.

+Warning:

 **If you have a WFH partner, you have production network!
 Tread carefully!**